Canon 1300D vs 1D Mark IV

 One difference between the cameras concerns the presence of an on-board flash.
 The 1300D has one, while the 1D Mark IV does not.
 While the built-in flash of the 1300D is not very powerful, it can at times be useful as a fill-in light.

-The 1300D writes its imaging data to SDXC cards, while the 1D Mark IV uses Compact Flash cards.
+The 1300D writes its imaging data to SDXC cards, while the 1D Mark IV uses Compact Flash or SDHC cards.
 The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 1300D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1300D and Canon EOS-1D Mark IV and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.